 Breast Augmentation Recovery Stages: What to Expect, Week by Week

-It can be performed on an outpatient basis by a qualified plastic surgeon but requires careful attention during recovery to ensure the best possible final result.
-Depending on various factors, such as the size of the implant and its placement, it typically takes between 2 and 3 weeks before a person can resume all of their regular daily activities.
+Depending on various factors, such as the size of the implant and its placement, it typically takes between two and three weeks before a person can resume all of their regular daily activities.

-Your plastic surgeon will begin the breast augmentation process with pre-operative preparation.
-This typically entails administering either general anesthesia or intravenous sedation in order to numb the area so you’re comfortable during the procedure.
-Together with your doctor you will decide which type of anesthesia is best-suited to your particular needs in order to be most effective and lower any potential health risks.
+Your plastic surgeon will begin by administering either general anesthesia or intravenous sedation to numb the area so that you’re comfortable during the procedure.
+Together with your doctor, you will decide which type of anesthesia is best suited to your specific needs.

-Next, your surgeon will make an incision, usually in an inconspicuous area in order to minimize the visibility of scars later on.
-You can talk to your doctor about where to make the incision to better ensure the end result meets your expectations.
+Next, your surgeon will make an incision, usually in an inconspicuous area in order to minimize the appearance of scarring.
 There are three common incision points: around the nipple area, at the base of the breast, or above the armpit.

 Your doctor will then insert the implant beneath the pectoral muscle (submuscular placement) or directly behind the breast tissue (subglandular placement) depending on the type of implant being used, the size of the breast, and your personal preferences.